Growth of k-dimensional systoles in congruence coverings: Homological systoles

-By a theorem of Gromoll and Wolf \cite{GrWolf71}, commuting elements $c_1,\ldots,c_k \in \Gamma(\cP)$ span a $k$-dimensional flat torus $T$ in $M_i$.
-A basic calculation shows that the cup product $\alpha_1\cup\ldots\cup\alpha_k$ evaluated on the torus $T$ is non-trivial.
-Therefore, the product is non-trivial in cohomology $\HH^k(M_i; \Z)$ and the torus is non-trivial in homology $\HH_k(M_i; \Z)$ (or $\HH_k(M_i; \Z_q)$, as is shown by the same argument).
+By a theorem of Gromoll and Wolf \cite{GrWolf71}, the independent commuting elements $c_1,\ldots,c_k \in \Gamma(\cP)$ span a $k$-dimensional flat torus $T$ in $M_i$.
+A basic calculation shows that the cup product $\alpha_1\cup\ldots\cup\alpha_k$ evaluated on the torus $T$ is non-trivial (see \cite[Example~3.11, p.~210]{Hatcher-AlgTop}).
+Therefore, the product is non-trivial in cohomology $\HH^k(M_i; \Z_q)$ and the torus is non-trivial in homology $\HH_k(M_i; \Z)$ (or $\HH_k(M_i; \Z_q)$, as is shown by the same argument).

 By the construction, the volume of $T$ is bounded above by $b_k\log^k(q_i)$.
-The lower bound for the volume of $T$ follows from inequality~\eqref{eq:absys-sys} and Theorem~\ref{thm3.1}. \end{proof}
+The lower bound for the volume of $T$ as well as for any other non-trivial $k$-cycle follows from inequality~\eqref{eq:absys-sys} and Theorem~\ref{thm3.1}. \end{proof}

 \begin{rem} There is a substantial research on stability of homology of arithmetic groups with coefficients in a ring (see e.g. \cite{Calegari15} and the references therein).
 As a sample result we can mention Calegari's theorem that under certain conditions evaluates the groups $\HH_k(\Gamma_N(\mathfrak{p}^m); \Z_p)$, where $\Gamma_N(\mathfrak{p}^m)$ is a congruence subgroup of $\SL_N(\cO)$ and $\mathfrak{p}$ is a prime ideal in $\cO$ above a rational prime $p$ (see \cite[Theorem~5.7]{Calegari15} for a precise statement).
-Here $N$ has to be taken sufficiently large and one can make this condition explicit by using the previous work of van der Kallen and Maazen \cite{Kallen80}.
+Here $N$ has to be taken sufficiently large and one can make this condition explicit by using the previous work of Maazen \cite{Maazen79} and van der Kallen \cite{Kallen80}.
 Thus, by Theorem~4.11 from \cite{Kallen80}, when $\cO$ is a principal ideal domain we have $N \geq 2k + 1$, so when $N$ is odd this degree $k$ agrees with the strongly orthogonal rank while when $N$ is even the degree is $r_1 - 1$ (cf. Table~\ref{table:sor}).
-Our method in Lemma~\ref{lem41} does not allow us to recover the whole homology groups, but instead we can capture the special cycles about which we have more geometric information.
-This way we are explicitly seeing a small part of Calegari's picture. \end{rem}
+The method of Lemma~\ref{lem41} does not allow us to recover the whole homology groups, but instead we can capture the special cycles about which we have more geometric information.
+In this way we are explicitly seeing a small part of Calegari's picture. \end{rem}